Mathii0402/SavorySearch/README.md

     - Python

 ### Demo
-     - see savorysearch.mp4 in repo
+     - see savorysearch.mp4 within the demo folder in repo